-COPP 4720 Database Program Development
+COPP 4320 Database Application Development

-An introduction to application program development in a database environment with an emphasis on loading, modifying, and querying the database using a host language.
-Prerequisite: COPP 2001.
-Lec.
-Hrs.
-030 Lab Hrs.
-020 Other Hrs.
-000
+This course is an introduction to applications program development in a database environment with emphasis on loading, modifying, and querying the database using a host language.
+Prerequisites: COPP 2257 or COPP 2267.
+Lecture hours: 30.
+Lab hours: 20.